 Announce that the group has 20 to 30 minutes (your choice, depending on group size, athletic prowess, distance, type of stones, etc) in which to complete the task.

-It’s often recommended to provide your group with five minutes planning time to consider their options, and discuss possible solutions.
+It’s often recommended to provide your group with five minutes of planning time to consider their options and discuss possible solutions.
 This is a great time for your group to practice the fine art of stepping stone placement and movement.
 Or not.